fin-cli/handbook/commands/plugin/auto-updates/status.md

-# wp plugin auto-updates status
+# fin plugin auto-updates status

 Shows the status of auto-updates for a plugin.